Tahini

 Tahini (/təˈhiːni, tɑː-/; طحينة, or, in Iraq, راشي) is a Middle Eastern condiment (a seed butter) made from ground sesame seeds.
 The most common variety comes from hulled seeds, but unhulled ones can also be used; the latter variety is slightly bitter, but more nutritious.
 The seeds are more commonly roasted than raw.
 Tahini can be served by itself (as a dip), made into a salad dressing, or used as a major ingredient in hummus, baba ghanoush, or halva.

-Tahini is used in the cuisines of the Middle East and Eastern Mediterranean, the South Caucasus, the Balkans, South Asia, Central Asia, and amongst Ashkenazi Jews, as well as parts of Russia and North Africa.
+Tahini is used in the cuisines of the Middle East and Eastern Mediterranean, the South Caucasus, the Balkans, South Asia, Central Asia, and amongst Cypriots, Ashkenazi Jews, as well as parts of Russia and North Africa.
 Sesame paste, used in some East Asian cuisines, may differ only slightly from tahini.

 Etymology

-Tahini is of Semitic origin and comes from a colloquial Levantine Arabic pronunciation of Wehr (طحينة), or more accurately Wehr (طحينية), whence also English "tahina" and Hebrew ṭḥina טחינה.
+Tahini is of Arabic origin and comes from a colloquial Levantine Arabic pronunciation of Wehr (طحينة), or more accurately Wehr (طحينية), whence also English "tahina" and Hebrew ṭḥina טחינה.
 It is derived from the Classical Arabic root ط ح ن Ṭ-Ḥ-N, which as a verb طحن Wehr means "to grind", and also produces the word طحين Wehr, "flour" in some dialects.
 The word tahini had appeared in English by the late 1930s.
+In earlier English-language sources, it is referred to as "sesame butter" or "sesame seed butter".

 History

 The oldest mention of sesame is in a cuneiform document written 4,000 years ago that describes the custom of serving the gods sesame wine.
 Historian Herodotus writes about the cultivation of sesame 3,500 years ago in the region of the Tigris and Euphrates in Mesopotamia (modern day Iraq).
 It was mainly used as a source of oil.

-In the 10th-Century Arabic cookbook Kitab al-Tabikh, a recipe for ground sesame is mentioned, recipes call for its use as condiment or to be eaten with bread.
+In the 10th-century Arabic cookbook Kitab al-Tabikh, a recipe for ground sesame is mentioned; recipes call for its use as a condiment or to be eaten with bread.

 Tahini is mentioned as an ingredient of hummus kasa, a recipe transcribed in an anonymous 13th-century Arabic cookbook, Kitab Wasf al-Atima al-Mutada.

 In his 14th-century work Kaftor va-Perach (Hebrew: כפתור ופרח), Ishtori Haparchi wrote that the inhabitants of the Middle East in his time consumed tahini, made by grinding sesame seeds and mixing them with date honey.

 Sesame paste is an ingredient in some Chinese and Japanese dishes; Sichuan cuisine uses it in some recipes for dandan noodles.
 Sesame paste is also used in Indian cuisine.

 In North America, sesame tahini, along with other raw nut butters, was available by 1940 in health food stores.